-This pass/fail policy only applies to degree-seeking students who are in the undergraduate (UGRD) career.
-It only applies to courses that use the default A-F grading scale (GRD) and that also allow students to choose to take a course on a pass/fail (PF) basis.1
+This pass/fail policy only applies to degree-seeking students during their undergraduate careers.
+It only applies to courses that use the default A-F grading scale and that also allow students to choose to take a course on a pass/fail basis.

 The instructor enters the letter grade earned by the students on their grade roster, and those letter grades are subsequently recorded as a pass (S) or fail (U) on the student record.
 A pass (S) will be recorded when a letter grade of A through C is earned.
 A fail (U) will be recorded when a letter grade of D or F is earned.
 In addition to the S or U notation, the student transcript includes the symbol # for courses that were taken on a pass/fail basis.

 Neither the S nor the U is used in computing the grade-point average.

 Instructors are not informed that a student has elected to take the course pass/fail.

 Students must be in good academic standing according to their school/college in order to be eligible to request the pass/fail grading option.

 Undergraduates may carry one course on a pass/fail basis per term and a maximum of 16 credits during their undergraduate careers.
 The summer sessions collectively count as a single term.

 There may be restrictions on how courses taken pass/fail can be used to fulfill degree and/or major requirements, as well as school/college policy related to who is eligible to take courses using the pass/fail option.
 Students are encouraged to consult with an advisor before requesting to use the pass/fail option for a course to fully understand the implications.